Native Barcode Generator for Oracle Reports Manual

 - Product Overview

-- If a scanner is needed to verify barcodes, IDAutomation offers several
+- If a scanner is needed to verify barcodes, IDAutomation also offers barcode scanners.

 Product Overview & Compatibility

 The Native Barcode Generator is a product intended for Oracle Developers that wish to easily integrate barcode capability into their databases and applications without any external dependencies.
 This product is implemented as a PLL file, which allows the developer much flexibility in implementation and design, without any annoying add-in menus or license file requirements.
 Once installed in a database, no other components or fonts need to be installed to create barcodes.

 |Symbology Compatibility||Code-128, GS1-128, Code-39, Codabar, Interleaved 2-of-5, ITF, POSTNET & PLANET|